 - vSAN: Oracle Cloud VMware Solution SDDCs use VMware's vSAN storage technology, which provides a single shared datastore for compute andx management workloads (VMs).

 - HCX: The Hybrid Cloud Extension is an application mobility platform that removes complexity from application and workload migration.
 HCX is optionally installed as a plug-in when you set up an SDDC.
 You can choose to install HCX Advanced at no additional cost, or HCX Enterprise as a billed upgrade.
 See HCX License Types for more information.

-The following table shows the available versions of the software bundle, along with the version of each component:
+The following table shows versions of the software bundle that have reached an End of support state.

 6.7 update 3*